devops-dojo/the-app/vagrant/README.md

 # Nodes

-Here is a list of nodes, with a link when you can access them from the public internet.
+Here is a list of nodes with links for the services.

-Note that 10.x.x.x IP addresses cannot be reached except from the provisioning system (thanks to virtual network peering).
-All hosts are aliased using `/etc/hosts`
+Note that 10.x.x.x IP addresses cannot be reached except from the provisioning system from another host of the cluser.
+All hosts are aliased using `/etc/hosts` - hence links like microservice.io and monolith.io.

 To `ssh` to a box from the provisioning VM, just type `ssh vagrant@10.211.55.200` or `vagrant ssh buildserver`.